dinoxha/PassForge-by-dinoxha/README.md

 Stay tuned — exciting updates are coming! 🚀
 Made with ❤️ by Dinoxha 🦖

-for windows, i have installer, "installer.exe"
+for windows, i have installer, "install.iss", and "installer.exe"